asreview/asreview-makita/README.md

   -j, --job_file JOB_FILE                   The name of the file with jobs                  Default: jobs.bat for Windows, otherwise jobs.sh.
   --prior_seed prior_seed                   Seed of the priors                              Seed is set to 535 by default.
   --model_seed MODEL_SEED                   Seed of the models                              Seed is set to 165 by default.
   --template TEMPLATE                       Overwrite template with template file path --platform PLATFORM                       Platform to run jobs: Windows, Darwin, Linux.
 Default: the system of rendering templates.
   --n_runs N_RUNS                           Number of runs.
 Default: 1.
-  --skip_wordclouds                         Disables the generation of wordclouds.
   --overwrite                               Automatically accepts all overwrite requests.
   --classifier CLASSIFIER                   Classifier to use.
 Default: nb.
   --feature_extractor FEATURE_EXTRACTOR     Feature_extractor to use.
 Default: tfidf.